yousaf530/AtliQ-Stores-Sales-Insights/README.md

 # AtliQ-Stores-Sales-Insights
-Data Analysis and Visualization of AtliQ Stores using Power BI
+Data Analysis and Visualization of AtliQ Stores Sales using Power BI